jolicode/castor/doc/03-arguments.md

 ## Command arguments

-When creating a function that will be used as a command, all the parameters of the function will be used as arguments of the command.
+When creating a function that will be used as a command, all the parameters of the function will be used as arguments or options of the command:

 ```php
 #[AsTask]